 Loading chart...

-Yes, but only in extreme situations and with strict training on how to use the equipment
+Yes, but only in response to extreme situation, and with extensive and strict training on how and when to use the equipment

 Join in on the most popular conversations.